Wantikura/odin-recipes/README.md

-This will be a simple recipe website
+This is a basic recipe website